Free Summer Music at Lumos

 Sun, Sept 21 ~ D’Petal Tones

-Tune Tours will be playing at Lumos on Sunday, July 27th from 2-4pm under the oaks.
+The Brutal Bridges Band will be playing at Lumos on Sunday, August 3rd from 2-4pm under the oaks